ShubhamDubey05/Strivers-Sheet-450/D4_Maths/Maths1/README.md

 | 15 | 1111 | 17 | F |

 ---
+   ### 1's complement of a number

+     -- convert into Binary
+        5 -> 101
+     -- flip the bits
+       101 -> 010
+  ### 2's complement of a number

+   -- 2's complement of any number gives us a negative of that number

+    - take 1's complement
+   - add 1 in the number

+---

 ## Operators
       There are few operators to frequently used in programming.